slevithan/regex/README.md

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
 With a few key features — raw template strings, free spacing, comments, no auto capture, subexpressions as subroutines via `\g<name>`, definition blocks via `(?(DEFINE)…)`, and always using UnicodeSets mode (flag <kbd>v</kbd>) — even long and complex regexes can be beautiful, grammatical, and easy to understand.

-`Regex.make` adds all of these features and outputs native `RegExp` instances.
+`Regex.make` adds all of these features and returns native `RegExp` instances.
 It additionally adds context-aware and safe interpolation (of regexes, escaped strings, and partial pattern strings), along with atomic groups via `(?>…)` and recursion via `(?R)` up to a specified max depth.
 Combine all this with modern (ES2024+) JavaScript regular expressions, and `Regex.make` lets you create powerful, readable, grammatical regexes like you might not have seen before.

-## Flags
+## 🚩 Flags

 To specify flags: